EndyLab/bionet-synthesis/pipeline/README-CM.md

   Generates a sequence alignment of all of the sequence file pairs and the corresponding FASTA file in each directory and scores the alignment to determine if it is a successful clone or not.
 15. Sagacious Submission: `python sagacious_input.py`
   Pulls genes from the database and generates a new csv file to be sent off to Sagacious for review.
+16. Modify JSON: `python modify_json.py`
+  Short script for modification of the json file for each gene.

 ## Populate